mariusrubo/Unity-Humanoid-WalkingSound/README.md

 # License
-The script "FootstepsSound.cs" runs under the GPLv3 license.
-The audio files were published in the "Free Footsteps System".
+This script runs under the GPLv3 license.